Mary Prince (nanny): Nanny to Amy Carter

 Prince became Amy's nanny in 1971 while Jimmy Carter was governor of Georgia and she was a trusty prisoner assigned to the governor's mansion, after being interviewed in December 1970 and chosen that month by Rosalynn Carter to look after Amy because Rosalynn was convinced of her innocence.

 In 1975, when Jimmy Carter's term as governor ended, Prince was sent back to prison.
 However, in January 1977 she was able to travel to Washington for Carter's inauguration as U.S. president.
 Partly thanks to a letter to the parole board by First Lady Rosalynn Carter, and partly thanks to Jimmy Carter, who asked to be designated as her parole officer, Prince was reprieved, and was able to live and work at the White House for the four years of Carter's presidency.

 Pardon

-She was eventually granted a full pardon after "a reexamination of the evidence and trial proceedings by the original judge revealed that she was completely innocent".
+Prince was granted a full pardon during the Carter administration, after "a reexamination of the evidence and trial proceedings by the original judge revealed that she was completely innocent".

 Later life

-As of 2015, she lives near the Carters in Plains, Georgia, and sees them frequently, and she still sometimes babysits for their grandchildren.
+As of 2015, she lived near the Carters in Plains, Georgia, and saw them frequently.
+She sometimes babysat for their grandchildren.